MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 # Use virtual network data gateway and data sources in Power BI

+   Virtual network data gateways allows import or direct query datasets connect to data services within an Azure VNet without the need of an on-premises data gateway.

+   > [!NOTE]
+   > Virtual network data gateways is a premium only feature and will be available only in Power BI Premium workspaces.
+   >

+## Manage Virtual network data gateways

 You can manage admins for a virtual network (VNet) data gateway like you do for standard data gateways either in the Power Platform admin center or on the **Manage gateways** page in Power BI.

 ![Manage VNet data gateways](media/vnet-in-pbi.png)